chrisvanfossen/chrisvanfossen.github.com/_posts/2014/2014-01-29-co-founder-application.md

 #### You’re a developer

-You’re favorite thing in the world is to create.
+Your favorite thing in the world is to create.
 You always have at least one side project.
 When you’re not coding, you’re probably coding.
 You love writing unit tests but you love solving problems even more.

 #### You’re a designer